-(a) there are certain types of case which by their nature always exhibit a degree of public interest.
-For example, this could be said of all applications for judicial review because it is in the general public interest for public authorities to act lawfully [...];

-(b) there are also individual cases which, on their own particular facts, can be said to bring benefits to a section of the public, i.e. persons other than the individual bringing the proceedings.56 http://www.legalservices.gov.uk/docs/cls_main/FundingCodeDecisionMakingGuidanceGeneralPrinciples(Sections1-14)Sept07.pdf and claims against public authorities are less stringent in some respects than the Criteria in the General Funding Code."57
+- (a) there are certain types of case which by their nature always exhibit a degree of public interest.
+For example, this could be said of all applications for judicial review because it is in the general public interest for public authorities to act lawfully [...]; - (b) there are also individual cases which, on their own particular facts, can be said to bring benefits to a section of the public, i.e. persons other than the individual bringing the proceedings. - 95.
+In respect of judicial review cases, the Funding Code Guidance states that such cases are "treated as priority areas in the Code.
+Therefore, the Criteria for judicial review cases and claims against public authorities are less stringent in some respects than the Criteria in the General Funding Code."